If you need help finding the best gifts for powerlifters, you’ve come to the right place!

 - The grip is excellent.

-- The inclusion of both a metatarsal strap AND an ankle strap give the ability to adjust for the exact amount of foot snugness and ankle support desired.
+- The inclusion of both a metatarsal strap AND an ankle strap gives the ability to adjust for the exact amount of foot snugness and ankle support desired.

 - It has a very minimal sole (5mm) that puts you super low to the floor.
 This is ideal for deadlifts because it minimizes the range of motion.
 At the same time, the sole is substantial enough to protect the bottom of the foot and provide some arch support, which are desirable attributes for other lifts.